tony-cloud/JHenTai/.github/instructions/design_guide.instructions.md

 To facilitate collaboration, the prompt file must be written in English.

 # Issue check
 - Use `flutter analyze` to get the list of files with issues.
 Then, for each file, use the problems tool to check for specific problems.
+Issues check is required after any work with code changes.
 - If there are linting issues, fix them according to the suggestions provided by the analyzer.
 Use 'dart fix' where applicable.

 # Test